-- You can't wait to get started on your weekly steps to making SSL a reality in your school(s).
+- You can't wait to get started on your weekly steps to making leading for justice a reality in your school(s).

-I can’t wait for you to join me in the next SSL coaching cohort.
+I can’t wait for you to join me in the next Leading for Justice cohort.

 I've seen too many schools and school leaders spin their wheels trying to fix things by creating 40 different initiatives to solve 40 problems.
 This program strategically helps you make ONE change that will enable you to tackle your 40 problems more efficiently and effectively.